CloudVPS/opticon/README.md

 pi       ttys003  Oct  5 10:43  (172.16.1.10)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-And the poxed-ridden contraption of a bash script to convert it into JSON:
+And the pox-ridden contraption of a bash script to convert it into JSON:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 $ cat /usr/local/scripts/who.sh